bearded-avenger/wp-status-page/README.md

-wp-status-page
+WordPress Status Page
 ==============

-A status page plugin for WordPress with the aim at making it onto WordPress.com
+A status page plugin for WordPress with the aim at making it onto WordPress.com.
+Setup in less than two minutes.